Hurricane season is once again upon us.

-The lessons learned from each storm were stark and troubling – very little is safe from the wrath of battering winds and rain.
-With hurricanes season upon us, businesses need to prepare for, and attempt to minimize, safety hazards from these monster storms.
+Very little is safe from the wrath of battering winds and rain.
+With massive storms approaching, businesses need to prepare for and attempt to minimize, safety hazards from these monster storms.

 Operators always have the incredibly difficult job of tracking task execution of multiple locations.
-When a storm approaches, operators need to swiftly communicate new directives and ensure execution.
-Here’s how restaurant/retail operators on Zenput prepare their locations to protect employees, reduce property damage, and reopen efficiently.
+But when a storm approaches, operators need to swiftly communicate new directives and ensure their execution.
+Here’s what restaurant/retail operators using Zenput do to prepare their locations for storms, ensure the health and safety of their employees, reduce property damage, and reopen quickly.

 Before a Storm, Communicate the Following Objectives: